zhehaowang/zhehao.me/book-notes/story-of-human-language/readme.md

 An example being Tsez, a language spoken by tens of thousands in the Caucasus, where the sound involves waggling the back of your throat, has four genders, (on verb and adjectives when they don't start with a consonant)

 Children has amazing imitation skills in picking up these complexities in languages, and beyond a certain point such a language would be very difficult to learn.

+Languages simplify due to external influence, e.g. a particular group of adults learning the language.
+Real Javanese was formed around the time of different ethnic groups coming to learn the language, as was Mandarin Chinese which was deemed simpler than Chinese dialects for its reduced variants in tones and possible consonant endings.
+Mandarin came around a time when groups of Tibetans, Mongolians, etc adults came to northern China to learn the language.
+The Mandarin simplification was not as extreme as that of Real Javanese.

+### Proto-Germanic and English

+German, English, Dutch, Faroese and Frisian are derived from proto-Germanic family.
+One of the characteristics of this family, compared with other branches of Indo-European, is its emphasis is usually on the first syllable, making endings particularly vulnerable to being dropped.
+Modern English keep very few case endings, including 's' and more commonly used ones like "him", "whom", etc.

+Proto-Germanic traces two thirds of its words back to proto-Indo-European, and the other third is unknown, including words like "sheep".
+One theory attributes the rest to Semitic influence.
+There were records of Semitic speaking sailors in Northern Europe.
+Some similarity in words exist, and sometimes the verb transformation reflects the tri-consonantal root with vowel variations seen in Semitic languages (e.g. think - thought).
+Grim's law could also be related with Semitic influence.

+Old English is much like German, also being SOV, the change from old English likely was due to invasion of old Norse speakers.
+They settled in, learnt the language half-heartedly and following a learning methodology very different from today's, and resulted in changes (simplifications) in the English grammar.

+### Language and culture / psycology of a people

+Suppear-Warf hypothesis claims grammar channels the way people think.
+This is luring but unproven.
+The current belief is that language is largely not indexed to culture, and its transformation is unconnected with culture.

+Warf's example was standard average European language (Germanic, Romance languages) vs native American language Hopi.
+The latter has one word for all flying objects except birds, differentiates water you use and water you see, doesn't have tense which supposedly reflects native American's cyclical view of time.

+The theory largely thought the likes of English being crude and Hopi sophisticated, the typical trend in linguistic study of his time.

+Examples for the theory includes empirical observations but not proofs.
+Honorific distinctions in Japanese, Korean, reflecting the respect hierarchies in these cultures.
+Also more often than not French speakers think of tables as female in cartoons due to gender markers in the language.
+Speakers of a language that does not differentiate blue/green (glu) seem to take more effort differentiating these two colors, and those who have two yellows take less effort to differentiate different yellows.

+Problems with the hypothesis include Warf being wrong about Hopi whose view of time is not cyclical but record-based and the language does have some time markers.
+And counter examples include inalienable possessive marking usually not found in languages spoken by the capitalist world but rather those in the Amazon jungles.
+Another being fly, crawl, float are all move with different particles as opposed to their own words in Navajo, a traditionally nomadic people.

+Navajo differentiates handling of objects depending on the shape and form of something, this fact did not seem to make the speakers more likely to differentiate objects by form and shape as opposed to color and size.
+Something else does.

+The theory of languages reflecting culture has never been proven.

+### Pidgin

+A particular group of people learning a language to get by, also resulting in a much simplified combination of the two languages.

+Them making systematic mistakes which evolved into implicit rules in the bastard version of the language.

+This includes Cantonese traders speaking English (where Pidgin came from), 18th Century native American English, a Russo-Norsk language spoken by Russian traders spending their summers in Norway.

+The Russo-Norsk language in particular has no markings, verb conjugations, one preposition, no gender, very simple pronunciation, 300 words with a few for different alcohol.